okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

 ### `bytecraft test:coverage [CONTRACT-NAME]`

-Runs unit tests for a contract directory.
+Runs unit tests for a contract directory with coverage.

 ```
 USAGE